tcampbell8/sports_projects/README.md

 # sports_projects

-A few random sampling methods I've developed for generating fantasy teams on DraftKings
+A few sports projects and some data that I've worked on recently